 Audra holds a Bachelor of Science degree from Northwestern University and a Master of Arts degree in Labor & Industrial Relations from the University of Illinois at Urbana-Champaign.

 Doug Britt, Flex

-Doug Britt is President of Industrial and Emerging Industries at Flex, the Sketch-to-Scale™ solutions provider that designs and builds intelligent products for a connected world.
-With approximately 200,000 professionals across 30 countries, Flex provides innovative design, engineering, manufacturing, real-time supply chain insight and logistics services to companies of all sizes in various industries and end-markets.
+Doug Britt is President at Flex, the Sketch-to-Scale™ solutions provider that designs and builds intelligent products for a connected world.
+With approximately 200,000 professionals across 30 countries, Flex provides innovative design, engineering, manufacturing, real-time supply chain insight, and logistics services to companies of all sizes in various industries and end-markets.
 Doug also sits on the Board of Directors for Sun Hydraulics, serving as Chair of the Compensation Committee and member of the Audit Committee.
 Prior to joining Flex, Doug served as Corporate Vice President for Future Electronics where he was responsible for managing sales, engineering and operations and was accountable for profit and loss for Future’s largest business.
 Before that, he served for two years as Senior Vice President of Worldwide Sales, Marketing, and Operations for Silicon Graphics.
-Previously, he spent seven years in positions of increasing responsibility at Solectron, culminating his career there as Executive Vice President where he was responsible for Solectron’s customer business segments including sales, marketing and account and program management functions.
+Previously, he spent seven years in positions of increasing responsibility at Solectron, culminating his career there as Executive Vice President where he was responsible for Solectron’s customer business segments including sales, marketing, and account and program management functions.

 Mr. Britt earned a bachelor’s degree in business administration from Chico State and attended executive education programs throughout Europe, most notably at the University of London.

 Davis Carlin, McKinsey & Company